-We welcome you to our team and thank you for the trust you have placed in us by choosing a Niviuk paraglider.
+We wish to welcome you to our team and thank you for your confidence in our glider product line.

-We would like you to share the enthusiasm with which we have created this paraglider and the importance and care with which we have developed the design and manufacture of this new model.
-All this, in order to be able to offer you the maximum pleasure in every flight under a Niviuk paraglider.
+We would like to share the enthusiasm with which we created the KLIMBER 2 P and the importance and care we took in the design and manufacture of this new model in order to offer maximum pleasure on every flight with a Niviuk glider.